 This is a difficult item to address, not least as linking is often given as the sensible way to minimise risk of infringing copyright.
 However, it is possible that by providing a comprehensive set of links you are in fact assisting others to infringe.
-The safest course of action is only to link to legitimate sites and not to deep link but to effectively link to the front page and allow the user to navigate to the specific resource themselves (unless the linked site agrees otherwise).
+The safest course of action is only to link to legitimate sites and not to deep link but to effectively link to the front page and allow the user to navigate to the specific resource themselves unless the site you link to agrees otherwise.